Knuckles the Echidna (comics): Overview

 The series follows Knuckles' adventures on his home of the Floating Island, a floating landmass on the planet Mobius.
-For the most part, the series focuses on the echidnas, who are an advanced but divided civilization in the Sonic universe.
+For the most part, the series focuses on the echidnas, who are an advanced civilization plagued by internal conflicts within Archie's Sonic universe.
 Knuckles himself is a member of the Brotherhood of Guardians, an ancient organization dedicated to preserving echidna culture and protecting the Floating Island.
 Their main adversaries are the Dark Legion, a rogue faction of echidnas obsessed with intellectualism, weapons and cybernetic implants.
-Due to both factions deriving from the same echidna bloodline, both hold equal claim to ruling over the Floating Island's echidna populace.
+Due to both factions deriving from the same echidna bloodline, both consider themselves to be the rightful rulers of the Floating Island.
 All echidnas, however, are united in the struggle against the Floating Island's second major race, dingoes, who strongly resent echidnas.
-The various conflicts driven by these predicaments serve as the main driving force of most storylines.

 Other major plot threads include encounters with other echidna civilizations around Mobius, a conspiracy of poisoned food being sold on the Floating Island, Knuckles' affiliation with the Acorn royal family from the surface of Mobius and sinister forces attempting to steal the power of the Chaos Emeralds, powerful gemstones that keep the Floating Island aloft.

 Main characters

-With the exception of Knuckles, the Chaotix, and a few others, Knuckles the Echidna featured a completely original cast of characters created specifically for the book, some of whom have gone on to play a large part in the regular Sonic the Hedgehog series and universe.
+With the exception of Knuckles, the Chaotix, and a few others, Knuckles the Echidna featured a completely original cast of characters created specifically for the book, some of whom went on to play a large part in Archie's main Sonic the Hedgehog series and universe.